 - Provider Direct System Administrator Designee Request Form

 - Copy of current Certificate of Insurance (COI)

 What Providers Need to Know

-- In Network fully contracted Providers should not use the Out of Network Request Process or submit the Out of Network Request Form.
-In Network Providers should contact Network Development via email at NetworkServicesSupport@TrilliumNC.org when a service need for a specific member is identified.
+- In-Network fully contracted Providers should not use the Out of Network Request Process or submit the Out of Network Request Form.
+In-Network Providers should contact Network Development via email at NetworkServicesSupport@TrilliumNC.org or at 1-855-250-1539 when a service need for a specific member/recipient is identified.

 - The member meeting Medical Necessity does not guarantee a provider will receive an Out of Network Agreement, authorization, or reimbursement.
 To ensure a provider does not encounter delays or issues, they must:

 - Be set up correctly in NCTracks to prevent encounter denials.
 This includes making sure their rendering and billing affiliations are correct, they have the required taxonomies to cover the service requested, the service address listed as 003 or higher, and their Medicaid Benefit Plan is current;